 The biggest question a photo buyer might have is, “How does Shutterstock work?”, and for reason.
 Today there seems to be some confusion as to how licensing images, especially royalty-free images.
 Shutterstock has standard and enhanced licenses available, meaning that most of the standard use are one-off situations that have restrictions, such as images that cannot be used for sales templates unless you pay for a merchandising option.
 The point is, licensing can be made simple by figuring out exactly what you need it for, and then by choosing the right licensing option, whether you need something a bit more or just a one-time use of an image for your company.
 It’s important to study Shutterstock’s licensing terms and conditions so that you do not run the images incorrectly, and to also find out when you need to use an enhanced license.

 One-Time Purchase of Credits

 The best way to figure out what Shutterstock subscription plan works best for you is to figure the demand you have for using royalty-free images, and then break down the math to come up with the plan that suits you best.
-Fortunately on this site, we break down each micro stock site for your already to make it easier for you to make a better, more informed decision before purchasing from any microstock agency.
+Fortunately, on this site, we break down each microstock site for you already to make it easier for you to make a better, more informed decision before purchasing from any microstock agency.